bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

     - Jyoti will confirm with Scott
     - Jyoti to check with Kaine if this is going to be in Service Now.
 4. Process for identifying dependencies across teams

+  ## Action Ite:
+  - Jyoti to create a dependency template in ZenHub

+  ## Decission:-
+  - PO's agreed in this meeting to use the Dependency process for this Program Iteration.
 ----
 Jan, 23, 2020
 ----